webosose/website/content/en/about/release-notes/webos-ose-2-4-0-release-notes.md

 #### Display

-  - Qt has been upgraded to 5.12.4.
+  - QtWayland has been upgraded to 5.12.4.

 #### Web Engine